TEDxAuckland/tedx-auckland-site/src/_people/annamarie-jamieson.md

   which is staffed by deaf baristas.
 These programs and the many benefits that have arisen not only to the employees, employers but to the community have been immeasurable.

-  The journey of a company, bold enough to challenge the status quo transforming business by including disabled people in everything they do.
 website_url:
 medium_url:
 twitter_url: